Tallinn is always a magical place. But in the winter, Tallinn looks even more like it was plucked from the pages of a fairytale.

 Another favorite way to while away the Estonian winter is by visiting the Seaplane Harbor Museum.
 The museum is located just outside of hipster Kalamaja and is housed within an old seaplane hangar, and before you roll your eyes at me for being the biggest nerd on the planet, is actually super awesome.

-And even though the sun sets at 3:30, the joy of that is that afternoon golden hour seems to last that little extra bit longer, and the blue hour feels just a little bit brighter.
+Even though the sun sets at 3:30, the joy of that is that afternoon golden hour seems to last that little extra bit longer, and the blue hour feels just a little bit brighter.

 With only a few hours of daylight, you have to use your time wisely in the winter.
 You start approaching each day with a plan, relishing those few moments of sunshine and finding the beauty even in the liminal moments of twilight.